ECT induction mentors: who to choose and how to support them

 1. Induction mentors – who they are and what they do

-2. Who should I choose to be a mentor?
+2. Who can be a mentor?

 3. Use training to get the most out of your mentors